 An underlying theme in the exhibition considers how weapons are easily accessible in the States, which is expressed in the repetitive appearance of guns and gun sight throughout his works.
 Turnbull’s comic collages and giant Pez figurines are created as one-offs by the artist, with no assistance, which reflects his unconventional artistic training, bypassing the traditional art school route and instead learning his skills from craftsmen in a workshop environment.

 There is a story in this exhibition that is not autobiographical or solely focused on shock tactics, it is relevant to the here and now, and it successfully portrays historic events that have shaped contemporary American culture as we know it.
 Turnbull’s politically and culturally charged works of art fill a void in the contemporary art scene, presenting an opportunity for art of historical relevance and storytelling with a purpose.
 Go and see this.

-American History X: Volume 1 The Death of America is at Brixton East until 18th April, for further information visit here.
+American History X: Volume 1 The Death of America is at Brixton East until 18th April 2014.
+For further information visit Ben Turnbull’s website here.